govtech-responsibleai/extend_KnowOrNot/README.md

 accuracy_spec = kon.create_evaluation_spec(
     evaluation_name="accuracy",
     prompt_identifier="accuracy-eval",
-    prompt_content="Is the model's answer accurate compared to the expected answer?", evaluation_outcomes=["accurate", "inaccurate", "partially_accurate"],
+    prompt_content="Is the model's answer accurate compared to the expected answer?
+Give your answer in <accuracy></accuracy> tags.
+The possible options to but in between these are accurate and inaccurate", evaluation_outcomes=["accurate", "inaccurate"],
     tag_name="accuracy"
 )